skybluecircles/driver-telematics-analysis/README.md

 ### Rotation

-To rotate the coordinates for each trip such that the furthest point from the origin faces due north, issue:
+To rotate the coordinates for each trip such that the furthest point from the origin faces due north:

 ```
+$ bin/compile/rotate-coordinates
 $ bin/rotate 1
 ```